Hiring a Software Development Company - 14 Dos & Don'ts

 Don’t rush the selection process

-To avoid this, give yourself ample time to thoroughly research potential partners, evaluate their proposals, and make an informed decision.
-To help with this process, create an evaluation matrix, which can serve as a systematic approach to assessing potential vendors.
-The matrix should contain all the critical factors you've identified as priorities.
+To avoid this, give yourself enough time to research potential partners, evaluate proposals, and make an informed decision.
+A vendor evaluation matrix gives the procurement process a repeatable structure and reduces bias.
+The matrix should contain all critical factors identified as priorities.
 To create an evaluation matrix, you should:

 PRO TIP: A very clear statement of work (SOW) and requirements document will be needed in order for vendors to provide an accurate proposal for their custom software development services.
-Without this, you will receive proposals that are all over the map - from wildly inaccurate and vague to super detailed (but potentially still inaccurate.
-Remember - it’s only worth reviewing and scoring vendor proposals if they are realistic!
+Without this, you will receive proposals that are all over the map - from wildly inaccurate and vague to very detailed, but still based on assumptions.
+It’s only worth reviewing and scoring vendor proposals if they are realistic.

 Read More: Software Development Scope of Work [Template, Tips & Tools]